sergeyklay/space-wrangler/README.md

 The Metadata Exporter script generates a CSV file with metadata about each page in a specified Confluence space, including whether the content is in English or contains Cyrillic characters, creation and last modification dates, owner, and more.

-#### Output Structure
+**Output structure:**

 - The script saves `pages-metadata.csv` CSV file with metadata about each page in the `output` directory.